Nebulaevo/Paon/documentation/getting-started/3-demo-site-backend.md

 In `production` mode, the Paon server doesn't serve static assets (see [serving static assets in production](/documentation/references/production.md#serving-static-assets)).

-But for convenience reasons, it does serve them in `dev` or `preview` modes.
+But for convenience, it does serve them in `dev` or `preview` modes.

 For that reason, in dev mode, the backend server should accept all requests :
 - Starting with `/assets/`\